Setting up your new antsle

 Use antman™ (antlet manager) to create a few antlets.

-Please note: When your antsle is on, it will periodically send a "heartbeat" signal to our servers so that you can see it in antHill.
-(You can turn this feature off in antMan once the antsle is activated, if you so choose).
+Note: When your antsle is on, it will periodically send a "heartbeat" signal to our servers so that you can see it in antHill.
+(You can turn this feature off in antMan Services once the antsle is activated, if you so choose).

 Note: If you purchased your antsle before Dec 14th 2017 you will need to run upgrade-antman at the antsle's command line in order to activate your antsle in anthill.